Understanding Living Wills Forms: Essential Guide to Creating and Updating Your Directives

 Example 2: Pain Management Preferences

 Susan, a 75-year-old with advanced cancer, emphasized pain management in her living will.
 She specified her desire for aggressive pain relief, even if it meant hastening her death.
 When Susan entered hospice care, her living will guided her medical team to administer high doses of pain medication.
-This decision provided her with comfort during her final days and aligned with her expressed wishes, offering peace of mind for both her and her family.
+This decision comforted her during her final days and aligned with her expressed wishes, offering peace of mind for her and her family.

 Example 3: Organ Donation Choices